Hudson-Athens Lighthouse: Restoration Project

 The Challenge

-The Hudson-Athens Lighthouse Preservation Society (HALPS) has initiated a capital campaign to raise the $7.5 million needed to undertake the necessary repair and protective measures that will preserve the lighthouse for the next hundred years.
+The Hudson-Athens Lighthouse Preservation Society (HALPS) has initiated a capital campaign to raise the multi-millions needed to undertake the necessary repair and protective measures that will preserve the lighthouse for the next hundred years.
 We have begun the repairs and the surveys required for the long-term protective measures.
 We are planning the 100-year fix!

 The Good News